Cobb holds roundtable on veterans issues, discusses issues with VA healthcare

 Corky Reinhart, a former private first class in the Army Security Agency and a retired professor of African American and American social history at SUNY Plattsburgh and St. Lawrence University, told Ms. Cobb about his experiences with the VA clinics in his area.

-Mr. Reinhart said that, in his experience, the VA clinics in his area are understaffed, underfunded and severely lacking in services.
+Mr. Reinhart said, in his experience, the VA clinics in his area are understaffed, underfunded and severely lacking in services.

 “As someone said to me today, you can get an X-ray at the dentists here in town, I can go to the doctor’s office and get an X-ray in the building,” he said.
 “We don’t have an X-ray machine here, we have nothing.
 All we have is a little lab work; thank God for that.”